Predicting ion channel conductance via dissipation-corrected targeted molecular dynamics and Langevin equation simulations: Results and Discussion

 The resulting symmetrized PMF as well as the friction profile for the H2H conformation recovered from the path separated trajectories is shown in Figs.~\ref{fig:h2hdhprofileplot} and \SIpmfHtoH A. The qualitative shape of the free energy agrees with the one from the DH conformation: minima and maxima are approximately at the same positions and agree in depth and height, respectively.
 The profile exhibits two local minima inside the channel at $|z|\approx\SI{0.9}{nm}$, which match a binding site observed in experiment \cite{Olah91} as well as computational study \cite{Na18}.
 The free energy further decreases towards the exit, pointing towards a second binding site right outside the channel as observed by other studies\cite{Allen04, Allen06, Peng16}, and then roughly stays constant within the error of the estimate (see Fig.~\SIpmfHtoHexit).
+As in the case of the DH conformation, placing a second potassium ion into the second minimum leads to the exit of one of the ions (see Figs.~\SItwoions\ and \SIpmfHtoHtwoions) due to a perturbation of the water chain.
+Likewise, the two minima are only valid for a single ion passing through the channel.
 Two free energy barriers of $\Delta G^{\neq} =\SI{68}{kJ/mol}$ can be found at $|z|\sim\SI{0.4}{nm}$, which is in the range of results from other targeted MD studies (58-79~kJ/mol) \cite{Giorgino11, deFabritiis08}.
 In other biased MD simulations using mainly Umbrella sampling methods, the obtained free energy barriers of gA in H2H conformation were found to be between $\approx 29-50\;\text{kJ/mol}$ \cite{Allen06, Na18}, which is at least \SI{18}{kJ/mol} lower than our result.
 In the center of the channel, a high-energy plateau can be found instead of a single maximum as transition state, which qualitatively matches the results from a recent study employing polarizable force fields \cite{Ngo21}.